Kiran6248/MS3-bazaar/TESTING.md

 * During User testing it was observed that after opening View Ad page, user has no idea what to do next, so one statement is added based on availability of the item, If it is available then contact seller with email or telephone, if sold then keep shopping.

+* The Email.js user id, which is used for this site was first kept in base.html as it has to be in <head> element, but after considering of not disclosing any sensitive information on front page, it is transferred to to contact.html page and to keep it in head element , it is being wrapped in another code which is a part of head element.

 [Go to Top](#testing)
 ***
 ## **Bug Report**